CodosaurusLLC/CodosaurusLLC.github.io/development.md

 junior-level work,
 system/network admin work,
 spending months on the road,
-changing careers,
+changing careers out of IT,
 or
-working for equity or "on spec"**!&nbsp;
+working on-spec or mainly for equity!**&nbsp;
 Please do not contact me about such things;
-I will treat it as spam,
+I will treat it as spam<!--,
-which may include publicly ridiculing you and your company.
+which may include publicly ridiculing you and your company-->.

 If there's anything else you need, or you're ready to submit your inquiry,